juicemia/quasimodo/README.md

 aws_secret_access_key = <QUASIMODO'S SECRET KEY>
 ```

-With the above, just navigate to your Hugo site's project directory (not public) and run `quasimodo`.
+With the above, just navigate to your Hugo site's project directory (not public) and run `quasimodo --bucket example.com`.
 He'll build your site for you and push it to S3.